Architecture

 Every query follows this exact sequence:

 - Hash the query.
-The full
+The cacheable search fields in

 query_duration_secondshistogram.